 Take Theresa May’s announcement this February of a major review into funding, and ongoing controversy around senior remuneration and vice chancellor (VC) pay; something the Committee of University Chairs (CUC) sought to confront with the introduction of its voluntary remuneration code in June.

 Then there’s been the controversial plans to overhaul the Universities Superannuation Scheme (USS) pension (home to 400,000 members from 67 universities and colleges), which triggered walkouts of academic staff across the UK earlier this year; 14 days of teaching were lost to strikes on 65 university campuses in February and March alone.
-(Talk soon turned to those lost days and refunding the tuition missed – with 150 students in Wales currently in a £5 million legal battle for compensation, and Ulster University suggesting exam marks be bumped up for affected students.)

 What such headlines have showcased is the unique – and often slightly sidelined by non-HE professionals – set of HR challenges universities and colleges in the UK now face.